sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 ##### Job satisfaction

 - NPS
   - Many government surveys available
 - Employee satisfaction: DevOps Handbook Reference

 ##### Westrum organizational culture

 ##### Learning culture

 - Before specific technical skills, training should be developed to promote a desire to learn,
 - As jobs become automated at an increased rate 40 year long careers in single jobs no longer exist
-- Humans are versitile, and the attributes that make them so must be fostered in the future economy
+- Humans are versatile, and the attributes that make them so must be fostered in the future economy
   - Ethics, adaptability, curiosity

 Guided by principles such as [Moore's Law](https://en.m.wikipedia.org/wiki/Moore%27s_law), [the increased demand for high-skilled computer and information systems professionals in Canada](https://www150.statcan.gc.ca/n1/daily-quotidien/171129/dq171129b-eng.htm), and [the rapidly increasing impact of automation](https://www.pwc.com/gx/en/issues/data-and-analytics/publications/artificial-intelligence-study.html), a strong culture of learning is present at ESDC, in order to deliver services that match the expectations of citizens.